 Edinburgh's Tram will provide a valuable addition to the city's public transport network.
-It will be integrated with Lothian Buses, being owned and operated by a new parent company charged with fulfilling the Council's objective of integration between Tram and bus.
+It will be integrated with Lothian Buses, being owned and operated by a new parent company, Transport for Edinburgh, charged with fulfilling the Council's objective of integration between Tram and bus.